hydroserver2/hydroserver/docs/api/data-management-api.md

 The purpose of this API is to extend the [SensorThings standard](sensor-things-api.md) into a fully functional data management API.
-While SensorThings provides a core set of endpoints for managing internet of things (IoT) devices, the Data Management API adds the concepts of people that own these IoT devices, organizations, and datastream metadata such as processing levels and qualifier codes.
+While SensorThings provides a core set of endpoints for managing internet of things (IoT) devices, the Data Management API adds the concepts of site ownership and datastream metadata such as processing levels and qualifier codes.

 The Data Management API gives you a full range of endpoints to work with the data you and others have stored on HydroServer.
 By default, all data stored in the database is public, meaning a call to "GET api/data/things" will retrieve the basic information for all hydrologic